 According to Adobe, there are two things to be aware of…

-1. Because postscript is a programming language, functions toggle on and off.
+1. Postscript is a programming language.
+Functions toggle on and off.
 So when you delete, your line should start with: %AI8_BeginPluginObject and end with: %AI8_EndPluginObject.
 The presumed offending command should be between these strings.
-That means when you delete, block from %AI8_BeginPluginObject and end on %AI8_EndPluginObject.
-You can see that in the above image where I deleted where it says “BeginEncoding” up to where it says “EndEncoding”.
+You must be sure to capture the entire piece of code.

 This is my recovered file…